madhavmehndiratta/blog/_posts/2020-04-30-vulnversity-walkthorugh.md

 <img src="/assets/img/uploads/vulnversity/attack.png">
 </center>

-I will we using the webshell from <a href="https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php"> pentest monkey,</a> you can use any shell you like, change the IP and port in the shell and upload it to the server.
+I will use the webshell from <a href="https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php"> pentest monkey,</a> you can use any shell you like, change the IP and port in the shell and upload it to the server.
 After uploading, we can find it at /internal/uploads/.

 ```r
 m1m3@kali:~$ nc -lvnp 9001